National Heart, Lung, and Blood Institute

 Notification of NHLBI Decision

-Within two to six weeks of receipt of the letter of request, the NHLBI will notify applicants in writing about its decision to accept or reject an application for peer review.
+Within two to six weeks of receipt of the letter of request, the NHLBI will notify the applicant in writing about its decision to accept or reject an application for peer review.

 Please note: Granting permission to submit the application for review does not guarantee the NHLBI will fund the application or that it will fund the application at the requested levels, regardless of the outcome of peer review.